 - The Vegetable Family Of Plants

-Some companion plants can be grown along side of your garden plants while others are best grown in a nearby areas when companion planting tomatoes.
+Some of the companion plants used in companion planting tomatoes can be grown along side of your tomato plants while others are best grown in a nearby areas.

 There are many companion plants which can benefit tomato growth in multiple ways.

-Some plants repel plant damaging insect attacks away from your prize tomato plants by luring the pests to companion plants they seem to like better therefore trapping the insects on the plant.
+Some plants repel plant damaging insect attacks away from your prize tomato plants by luring the pests to other companion plants they seem to like better therefore trapping the insects on these plants.

 Disposal of the pests can be achieved by removing the heavily infested parts of the companion trap plant and destroying it to eliminate the insect attack threats.